The Media and Entertainment Law Review: Latvia

 - conducts merchant surveys on the compliance of operations with the requirements of the Regulation on Open Internet Access.

 Deliberate publishing of disinformation is recognised as hooliganism under the Criminal Law.
-One of most recent cases still pending relates to criminal proceedings against the owner of a website who knowingly published disinformation and disseminated it on social media.
-No proceedings were initiated against any of the social media platforms that were used for spreading the information, as there were no grounds for actions; however, the question regarding the fight against fake news websites is brought to light every couple of months.
+One of most recent cases still pending relates to criminal proceedings against the owner of a website who knowingly published disinformation and disseminated it on social media.72 No proceedings were initiated against any of the social media platforms used for spreading the information, as there were no grounds for action; however, the question regarding the fight against fake news websites is brought to light every couple of months.

 Since 2018, the owners of electronic media have a new obligation to disclose the ultimate beneficial owners of legal persons.
 This obligation is carried out within the process of obtaining a broadcasting and retransmission authorisation.
 In this way, the state tries to control the Latvian information space and to protect it from propaganda.

 Many contractual disputes are solved between the parties themselves.
-If an issue cannot be solved in such a way, it gets brought before the court.
-The procedure for adjudication of civil cases, including licensing disputes, royalty disputes, supplier–distributor disputes, contractual disputes with artists and performers and other disputes is specified in the Civil Procedure Law (1998) and the Law On Judicial Power (1992).
-Chapter 3 of the Civil Procedure Law determines which court is to be served with the documents for the settlement of a civil dispute, while Chapter 4 sets out the exact amount of expenses, the principles for determining expenses, the reimbursement of legal costs and the exemptions from payment.
+If an issue cannot be solved in this way, it may be brought before the court.
+The procedure for adjudication of civil cases, including licensing disputes, royalty disputes, supplier–distributor disputes, contractual disputes with artists and performers and other disputes is specified in the Civil Procedure Law (1998)74 and the Law On Judicial Power (1992).75 Chapter 3 of the Civil Procedure Law determines which court is to be served with the documents for the settlement of a civil dispute, while Chapter 4 sets out the exact amount of expenses, the principles for determining expenses, the reimbursement of legal costs and the exemptions from payment.

 Most of the publicly debated contractual disputes in Latvia so far have been connected to intellectual property rights.

 An interesting decision was taken in 2017 by the Supreme Court.
 The Court stated that the copyright of films produced by Riga Film Studio during the Soviet era is owned neither by the state nor the film studio.
-Copyright belonging to legal persons had ceased to exist in 1993 with the Latvian legislator's failure to adopt a law that would ensure the continued existence of these rights.
-The rights of authors – individual persons whose creative work resulted in the production of films mentioned above – continue to exist, and protection of these rights can be implemented according to general procedures.
-This decision solved decades-long debates on these rights.
+Copyright belonging to legal persons had ceased to exist in 1993 with the Latvian legislature's failure to adopt a law that would ensure the continued existence of these rights.
+The rights of authors – individual persons whose creative work resulted in the production of the films mentioned above – continue to exist and protection of these rights can be implemented according to general procedures.76 This decision solved decades-long debates on these rights.

 The activities of the AKKA/LAA, which has filed several complaints against the media regarding unauthorised use of copyrighted music and other materials, are also noteworthy.
-In 2015, the AKKA/LAA won a case against Latvian Television, recovering €644,732 for copyright infringement and damage.
-In 2019, however, the Supreme Court annulled the judgment of the Riga Regional Court, which upheld the claim of the AKKA/LAA against the foreign merchant Viasat AS for copyright damages, copyright infringement and a ban on the use of copyright works.
-This case is currently being reviewed again in the court of appeals.
+In 2015, the AKKA/LAA won a case against Latvian Television (LTV), recovering €644,732 for copyright infringement and damage.77 In 2019, however, the Supreme Court annulled the judgment of the Riga Regional Court, which upheld the claim of the AKKA/LAA against the foreign merchant Viasat AS for copyright damages, copyright infringement and a ban on the use of copyright works.78 This case is currently being reviewed again in the court of appeals.

 Year in review